MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Submit your extension INF package as a separate driver submission.

 Many device types, however, don't allow a single physical device to enumerate more than one device node.
-In this case, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a device node that can be targeted by Windows Update and install the firmware update driver on it.
-The following snippet from an INF file shows how you can do this:
+In this case, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a device node targeted by Windows Update and install the firmware update driver on it.
+The following snippet from an INF file show how to create the device node:

 ```inf
 [Manufacturer]